javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 The only Op Modes that will be enabled or disbaled together at the same time are <b>Screen Lock Mode</b> and <b>Screen Lock Touched Mode</b>.

 The <b>Shutdown Confirm Send Request</b> sends a request to the system to confirm that the device can shutdown completely, and can cancel the shutdown procedure.
+Flags for shutting are also saved to the State Manager.
+Also, the shutdown request is logged to the Log Manager.

 The <b>Set DPR Cal Val Request</b> requests to update the state of calibration for pressure regulators.
+All state changes are logged to the Log Manager.
 Depending on which state is active, different activities in the \htmlonly Backend \endhtmlonly will occur:

 <table>
 <tr>